 As seller, you will be required to transfer unencumbered title to the buyer at closing.
 You must take steps to remove encumbrances, if any, prior to that date.
 If you fail to do so, the contract may be terminated and all deposits refunded to the buyer.
 Encumbrances include recorded liens, unpaid taxes and permit fees, and permits that have not been properly closed out for example.

 Once all contingencies are removed, including obtaining final mortgage approval, the transaction is ready to proceed to closing.

 As buyer, you are responsible for paying for the lender’s title insurance policy and loan closing costs.
-You must also pay for closing fees, the recording of the mortgage lien, the inspections, the appraisal and a survey.
+You must also pay for your share of the closing fees, the recording of the mortgage lien, the inspections, the appraisal and a survey, if one is required.